Skip to Content

 Sole Custody Orders

-• Exclusive Custody: This is a broad term that may encompass both physical and legal custody.
-It means that one parent has the primary responsibility for the child, and the other parent may have limited or no rights regarding the child's upbringing.
+• Exclusive Custody: This term encompasses both physical and legal custody, meaning one parent has the primary responsibility for the child, while the other parent may have limited or no rights regarding the child's upbringing.

 • Sole Physical Custody: In this arrangement, one parent is granted the exclusive right to have the child live with them, while the other parent may have visitation rights.
 The parent with sole physical custody is the custodial parent, and the other is the noncustodial parent.